 Study Abroad - Europe and the Islamic World

-IAU’s January Term (J-Term) Traveling Seminar is designed for students interested in an academic and cultural experience in France, Morocco, and Spain.
-The academic component consists of a series of briefings from leading academic, literary and political personalities and experts on the European relationship with the Islamic world.
-Participants will attend daily lectures and meetings with distinguished scholars from IAU in addition to local guides and experts in the field of politics, arthistory, history and culture.
-Special emphasis will be placed on the importance of immigration to Europe and its current socio-cultural implications.
+IAU’s January Term Traveling Seminar is designed for students interested in an academic and cultural experience in France, Morocco, and Spain.
+Students participate in a series of briefings from leading academic, literary, and political experts on the European relationship with the Islamic world.
+In each city, students attend daily lectures and meetings with distinguished scholars from IAU in addition to local guides and experts in the fields of politics, art history, history, and culture.
+Special emphasis is placed on the importance of immigration to Europe and its current socio-cultural implications on the region.

 Students can choose one of the following courses:

 - Art History 395: Classical Islam and the European Renaissance

 - Cross Cultural Studies 395: Jews, Muslims and Christians in Europe and the Islamic World

 - French 395: Cultural History of France and the Islamic World

 - History 395: Cultural History of Europe and the Islamic World

 - Political Science 395: European Politics and the Islamic World

 - Religious Studies 395: Jews, Muslims and Christians in Europe and the Islamic World

 - Spanish 395: Cultural History of Spain and the Islamic World